uwmadison-chm/bioread/README.md

 Options:
-  -c, --compress  Save compressed Matlab file --data-only     Only save data and required header information -- do not
+  -c, --compress  Save compressed Matlab file
+  -s, --single    Save data in single precision format --data-only     Only save data and required metadata -- do not
-                  save event markers.
+                  save event markers, journal, or most header information

 Note: scipy is required for this program.
 ```